jpgreninger/protocolpp/README.md

   * Updated documentation
   * see the release video https://www.protocolpp.com/protocolpp-demonstration-videos?wix-vod-video-id=74c77d3dd5d6401db4d363bec657d255&wix-vod-comp-id=comp-j2ddnt1i

-* See the README for the full release path from the beginning
+* See the README in the released version for the full release path from the beginning